 While the placement of effects pedals in a signal chain is subjective to some degree, there are a number of general rules that, when followed, will produce the cleanest, most streamlined results.
 Having said that, I would always recommend guitarists play around with the traditional effects pedal arrangement as they might stumble upon a combination that suits their style perfectly.

 With some effects pedals, there are certain positions that have proven to be the most efficient.
 After the tuner pedal, it’s common to start the chain with dynamics-based pedals like compressors, EQ, limiters, and volume pedals.
 These pedals need to interact with the signal when it’s cleanest to work most effectively.

 These pedals are arguably the most transformative.
-After dirt come modulations like phaser, chorus or flanger.
+After dirt comes modulations like phaser, chorus, or flanger.
 This is where tremolo is traditionally positioned, in the gap between modulation and timing-based pedals like delay or reverb.

 Because tremolo pedals affect the volume of the overall signal, it’s best to place them as close to the end as possible.
 This means that changing the volume will not affect the performance of most other pedals on the board.
 As mentioned earlier, this advice is just conventional guidelines, and sometimes the most interesting tones emerge against the grain.

 You probably noticed that some of the tremolo pedals I listed earlier in this article have two outputs instead of the standard one.
 The reason manufacturers use two outputs is so you can split your signal with the pedal.
 The advantage of splitting your signal is that you can send separate outputs from the pedal to two amplifiers.